your-moon/Cecile/README.md

 Welcome to the Cecile Toy programming language.

-The syntax of Cecile is influenced by traditional programming languages like JavaScript, Go, and Rust, with a strong emphasis on readability and ease-of-use.
+The syntax of Cecile is influenced by traditional programming languages like JavaScript, Go, and Rust, with a strong emphasis on developer experience, readability and ease-of-use.

-Leo offers developers with tools to sanity check circuits including unit tests, integration tests, and console functions.
+Cecile is written in Rust.
+Some of performance matter part is written in Unsafe Rust that makes fast enough to compete with traditional interpreted languages like Javascript, Python.

+## 📕 Features

+- [x] Bytecode compiler +
+- [x] Garbage collected in runtime
+- [x] Type Supported

 ## Syntax examples